-In addition to the lecture, the Mesa Lab hosted screenings of Julia Oldham’s September: Orange on May 25 and 27, 2026.
+In addition to the lecture, the Mesa Lab hosted screenings of Julia Oldham’s September: Orange on May 26 and 27, 2026.
 Julia’s work offered a sensory and mysterious experience of long-term ecological data from the PhenoCam network, attended by approximately 90 people.

-Artworks and art-science didactics from all four fluxART projects are currently on view in the Mesa Lab Library.
+Artworks and art-science didactics from fluxART projects are currently on view in the Mesa Lab Library.
 They will remain on exhibit from May 27 through December 31, 2026, offering an ongoing space to encounter flux science and data with a new creative curiosity.

 Exhibition at NCAR Mesa Laboratory